 Diopsys offers two VEP protocols – Multi-Contrast(LX) and User-Defined.

 Created to provide doctors with an easy-to-follow, advanced protocol that guides the technician through the test procedure.
-The color-coded reports show results for low contrast tests, indicating the health of magnocellular pathways, and high contrast tests, indicating the health of parvocellular pathways.
+The reports show results for low contrast tests, indicating the health of magnocellular pathways, and high contrast tests, indicating the health of parvocellular pathways.

 Designed to allow the user to customize the stimulus to the patient and pathology, including the pattern, pattern size and contrast level.